ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ![alt text](assets/491.png)
 ![alt text](assets/492.png)

-#### 9. Do Post-Synthesis timing analysis with OpenSTA tool.
+#### 9. Do Post-Synthesis timing analysis with OpenSTA tool

 Since we are having 0 wns after improved timing run we are going to do timing analysis on initial run of synthesis which has lots of violations and no parameters were added to improve timing

-Commands to invoke the OpenLANE flow include new lef and perform synthesis
+Commands to invoke the OpenLANE flow include new lef and perform synthesis:

 ```bash
 # Change directory to openlane flow directory